The gambling industry is benefiting, in a huge way, from rapid developments in Internet technology.

-Distributed Denial of Service or DDoS attacks are conducted to make a website or application unavailable for use, by overwhelming it with illegitimate traffic.
-As 60% of all the activities on the online gaming and gambling websites are conducted in real time, they are extremely sensitive to latency.
+Distributed Denial of Service, or DDoS, attacks make a website or application unavailable for use by overwhelming it with traffic.
+As 60% of all the activities on online gaming and gambling websites are conducted in real time, they are very susceptible to latency.

-Anthony Khamsei (CEO, Gold Security) says, “E-commerce events are busy times.
-With online gambling sites in particular, it’s like experiencing Black Friday — several times a year.
-A half-second delay renders a site unusable, unlike shopping where the tolerance for imperceptible delays may not make or break a sale.”
-The threat as presented by Mr. Khamsei rings even truer for the online gaming sites, as because of their predictable rush hours during the weekends or major sporting events, they become easy targets for these DDoS attacks.
+“E-commerce events are busy times.
+With online gambling sites it’s like experiencing Black Friday several times a year.
+A half-second delay renders a site unusable, unlike shopping where the tolerance for slight delays may not make or break a sale.”

 The Modus Operandi of DDoS Attackers

-DDoS attacks have grown rapidly in frequency and number, leaving all the online gaming and gambling businesses searching for permanent solutions.
-It is imperative that in order to counter these attacks, these businesses completely understand the methods and capabilities of these malicious perpetrators.
+With the rapid growth of DDoS attacks, the online gaming and gambling industry is desperately searching for a permanent solution.
+But to counter these attacks, businesses must first understand the methods and capabilities of hackers.

-Following an in-depth study of various attacks, the DDoS “thugs” seem to have adopted two contrasting methods to carry out their operations.
+DDoS attackers have adopted two different methods to carry out their operations:

-i) Advanced Persistent Threats (APT) tactics – Using this mode, the offenders’ co-ordinate DDoS assaults with other internet based attacks.
-Bypassing security measures using stealth techniques, the DDoS attackers orchestrate complex multiphase and multi-vector assaults.
-An early reconnaissance mission is conducted to expose the target’s weakness, which is then attacked persistently over days, weeks or even months at a time.
+i) Advanced Persistent Threats (APT) tactics.
+Using this model, attackers co-ordinate DDoS assaults with other internet-based attacks.
+Bypassing security measures using stealth techniques, DDoS attackers devise complex multi-phase and multi-vector assaults.
+An early reconnaissance mission exposes the target’s weakness.
+Hackers then attack persistently over days, weeks or even months at a time.

-ii) Short, single vector attacks – These kind of attacks are of the more rudimentary, single-vector type and do not last more than 30 minutes on an average.
-While the APT tactics are clearly a work of professional cyber criminals, these single-vector attacks are carried out by users of botnet-for-hire services (called “booters” or “stressers”).
-Spending only a few dollars ($38 a month on an average), these botnets can be easily hired by anybody to launch several short-lived DDoS attacks as and when required.
+ii) Short, single vector attacks.
+These attacks are the more basic, single-vector type and do not last more than around 30-minutes.
+While APT tactics are the work of professional cyber criminals, single-vector attacks are carried out by users of botnet-for-hire services (called “booters” or “stressers”).
+Costing an average of just $38 a month, these botnets can be quickly hired by anybody to launch several short-lived DDoS attacks.

 Facts & Figures About DDoS Attacks

-– 56% of the Network Layer attacks use UDP method, of which 8% are SSDP DDoS attacks launched from “Internet of Things” devices.
+• 56% of Network Layer attacks use the UDP method, of which 8% are SSDP DDoS attacks launched from IoT devices.

-– Over 20% of all the Network Layer attacks usually last for longer than 5 days, with the longest attack stretching for 54 days.
+• Over 20% of all the Network Layer attacks last for longer than five days, with the longest attack 54 days.

-– On an average, all the targets are hit by DDoS attacks at least once in a week.
+• On average, all targets are hit by DDoS attacks at least once a week.

-– The largest Application Layer attack reached a whopping 179,712 requests per second mark, whereas the biggest Network Layer attack consumed 253 Gbps.
+• The largest ever Application Layer attack reached 179,712 requests per second, while the most significant Network Layer attack consumed 253 Gbps.

 Overall Impact of DDoS Attacks

-– Service outage of websites, leading to loss of consumer trust and consumer base
+• Service outage of sites, leading to loss of consumer trust and customer base

-As online gaming and gambling industry spreads its roots, the threat of DDoS attacks looms even larger and more threateningly than ever before.
-With odds stacked quite favorably with these malicious attackers, the only way out for online companies exists through deploying secure channels and infrastructure protection layers.
-As the findings suggest, if not tackled properly, the online gaming and gambling industry stands to lose hundreds of thousands, if not millions of dollars due to these attacks.
+As the online gaming and gambling industry spreads its roots, the threat of DDoS attacks looms ever larger.
+With the odds stacked in favor of malicious attackers, online companies must ensure secure channels and deploy infrastructure protection layers.
+If not appropriately tackled, the online betting industry stands to lose hundreds of thousands, if not millions of dollars every year.